scylladb/scylladb/docs/contribute/maintainer.md

 Avoid using `git submodule sync` as it sets internal state that is easy to forget, and which can wreak havoc if you do forget it.
+Note that this is only dangerous if you are used to pushing without a remote, e.g.:

+    git push $BRANCH

+`git submodule sync` changes the origin remote on submodules and so you might push to a remote you didn't mean to.
+If you always specify the remote explicitly when pushing, e.g.:

+    git push $REMOTE $BRANCH

+then using `git submodule sync` is safe.

 ## Applying patches and patch series